 The first exhibit you come across as you travel into the Zoo features American White Pelicans.
 You can't miss these large birds!
 A pair of Bald Eagles are just up the way from the pelicans.

 Treasure of the Tropics

 This tropical building demonstrates the vast diversity of reptiles and amphibians, but you’ll also find many small primates along the way as well.
 The building houses the elusive Black-footed cat, Dart frogs, Caimans, a variety of small primates, sloth, and insects.

 This wooded trail begins at wallabies and ends at Red’s Hobby Farm.
-Along the way kids can pretend to sail on a pirate’s raft or ride on barrel horses!
-Ring tailed lemurs, owls, and other birds can also be found on the trail.
+Along the way kids can see if they are able to move the wild way, just like the animals!
+Ring tailed lemurs, howler monkeys, and parrots can also be found on the trail.
 (Seasonal dates of operation, dependent upon outdoor temperatures)

 Red's Hobby Farm

 The interactive children’s zoo focuses on birds and domestic animals found on today’s farms both urban and rural.
 Brush a goat or a sheep!
 Look close by and find some wild animals that like to reside at farms too!
 Red's Hobby Farm is primarily open for hands-on experiences daily June-Early September.